 California Board of Behavioral Sciences License Number: LCSW75372

-Isaac is the owner and founder of the practice, gives presentations on addiction and anxiety, provides professional consultations, and oversees the mental health program for a local homeless shelter.
+Isaac serves as the Executive Director of the practice, gives presentations on addiction and anxiety, provides professional consultations, and oversees the mental health program for a local homeless shelter.

-Isaac has worked in a wide variety of settings, from dialectical behavior therapy (DBT) centers to hospice organizations.
-Prior to starting Whole Wellness Therapy, Isaac helped the University of California Davis Health launch both their substance use disorder treatment program, and their collaborative care program which is aimed at treating anxiety and depression in older adults.
+Isaac has worked in a wide variety of settings: from dialectical behavior therapy (DBT) centers to hospice organizations.
+Prior to founding Whole Wellness Therapy, Isaac worked with the University of California Davis Health to help them build and launch their substance use disorder treatment program as well as their Collaborative Care program, which focuses on treating chronic depression and anxiety in older adults.

 "THE ONLY WAY OUT IS THROUGH" - ROBERT FROST